 So what does “Leadership” mean in the Leadership Greater Syracuse title?

 The life-long skills acquired through the flagship program can be applied at home, at work and in the community.
 Participants enhance their own leadership style and become aware of the leadership styles of others.
 Graduates of LGS are far more valuable to their companies and to the organizations in which they volunteer.
 They become better listeners, better collaborators and better communicators.
 Simply stated, they develop the courage to lead change.

 LGS is one of 2,000 similar organizations throughout the country who train individuals to take on and solve important community issues!

 How much time is required to participate in the LGS flagship program?

 The program runs January through November.
-The mandatory opening retreat in January is a two day, overnight experience.
-The 10 class days are from 8 a.m.-5 p.m. and take place on Wednesdays once a month – February through November.
+The mandatory opening retreat in January is a two day experience.
+The 10 class days are from 8 a.m.-5 p.m. and take place on Thursdays once a month – February through November.
 The schedule is provided at the time of application.
 Beyond the class days, each class member is required to participate on two ‘design teams’ which takes approximately 6 additional hours per design team or 12 additional hours outside of class days.
 There is no homework and there are no weekend requirements.
 In order to graduate from LGS, only 16 hours of missed class time is allowed.

 How do I apply to the flagship program?

 Because there is more interest than available space, LGS is selective.
 In order to create the best experience for each class, it is important that the class be as diverse as possible.
-LGS is looking for people representing all business sectors, for profit, non-profit and government; people with volunteer experience or no volunteer experience; all genders; all ages; all ethnicity and physical abilities.
+LGS is looking for people representing all business sectors, for profit, non-profit and government; people with volunteer experience or no volunteer experience; all genders; all ages; all races and ethnicity and physical abilities.
 The deadline for application can be found by clicking the ‘apply’ button at the top of this page.
 Every applicant is interviewed by LGS alumni.
 Selection and notification of approximately 50 people is made in November.

 How much does the flagship program cost?